Links to Amazon on this blog are affiliate links*

-Here’s the shocking news I received from the doctor:
+Here’s the shocking news I received from the cell free DNA test:

-– The DNA test came back negative for Down Syndrome
+– The cell free DNA test came back negative for Down Syndrome

 I held back my tears and tried to verbalize my questions.
 When I was no longer sure what to ask, I paused and asked for some good news- I asked for him to tell me the sex of the baby.